kerenskariah/pacman/README.md

 ## Environment

-We use the **Atari Learning Environment (ALE)** together with **Gymnasium** as our RL environment.
-These frameworks provide:
+We use the **Atari Learning Environment (ALE)** and **Gymnasium** to create a consistent, flexible environment for training and evaluating agents.

+Gymnasium/ALE provide:

-- Standard RL interfaces (`reset`, `step`)
+- A standard RL API (`reset`, `step`)
-- Support for Atari preprocessing
-- Integration with GPU-accelerated training setups
-- Simplified switching between agents without modifying the environment logic

-To improve training stability and reduce variance, we incorporate:
+- Access to screen frames
+- Access to raw RAM state
 - Frame skipping (4)
 - Frame stacking (4)
 - Sticky actions (25%)
 - Reward clipping (-1, 0, +1)

-These match the preprocessing pipeline used in many deep RL Atari benchmarks.
+These preprocessing steps ensure stability, reduce redundancy, help agents understand movement, and improve training efficiency.

 ## Prerequisites